-The mid-back refers to the area of the spine from the upper border of the shoulder blades to the bottommost ribs.
-Even though pain in the mid-back is not as dangerous as pain in the lower back or neck it can be just as disabling.
+Your middle back spans from the top of your shoulder blades to your bottommost ribs.
+Even though middle back pain is not as potentially harmful as low back pain (LBP) or neck pain, it can be equally disabling.

-Pain in the mid-back is very common especially nowadays due to the use of computers and hand-held devices.
-It is synonymous with interscapular pain.
-However, pain in the mid-back may manifest itself be anywhere along the spine and ribcage.
-In the past, doctors and scientists disregarded this region and concentrated their attention on the cervical and lumbar spine.
-Recently however there has been an increased interest in the anatomy, biomechanics and function of the mid-back.
-The latest research indicates that the integrity of thoracic spine and ribcage is vital to the proper function of the neck and low back.
+Middle back pain is fairly common, especially today, when use of computers and hand-held devices has made us more sedentary and more prone to poor posture.
+Middle back pain is synonymous with interscapular pain, although pain in the mid-back may manifest itself anywhere along the spine and ribcage.
+Until recently, doctors and scientists paid little attention to this region, concentrating more on the cervical and lumbar spine.
+However, interest in the mid-back has increased in recent years, and new research indicates that the integrity of the thoracic spine and ribcage is vital to proper neck and low back function.

-The mid-back is a part of a functional unit which is called the trunk.
-The trunk consists of twelve thoracic vertebrae and ribs, which connect the spine to the sternum and abdomen.
+The middle back is part of the functional unit called the trunk, consisting of 12 thoracic vertebrae and ribs that connect the spine to the sternum and abdomen.
 The shoulder blades connect the trunk to the arms and shoulders.
-The core muscles in this area connects the trunk to the pelvis from the inside and the outside.
-Functionally the legs are connected to the trunk via the psoas muscles.
+The core muscles in this area connect the trunk to the pelvis from both inside and outside.
+Functionally, the legs are connected to the trunk via the psoas muscle.
 The functional unit connecting the lower body to the trunk is called the abdominal canister.
-The coordinated activity of the diaphragm and back and abdominal muscles creates spinal and pelvic stability by means of intraabdominal pressure.
-Another important role of the of the trunk is integration of breathing with spinal stability.
-The visceral organs are suspended and anchored from the trunk (spine and ribcage) and are interconnected with the muscles of the trunk though the fascial network.
+The coordinated activity of the diaphragm with the back and abdominal muscles creates spinal and pelvic stability by means of intraabdominal pressure.
+Another important role of the of the trunk is the integration of breathing with spinal stability.
+The visceral organs are suspended and anchored within the trunk (spine and ribcage) and are interconnected with the trunk muscles though the fascial network.

-Most people think of the core is being the abdomen, however the it genuine location is in muscles connecting the trunk to lower extremities via the pelvis.
+Many people associate the core with the abdomen, however its genuine location is in the muscles that connect the trunk to the lower extremities via the pelvis.
 The core is a functional unit of the body which has multiple functions:

 1. Spinal stability